Dave

 GET Message

-A GET message is a packet with op-code GET, containing a Work hash.
-If the remote has the dat, the remote should reply with a message with op-code DAT, containing the data.
+A GET message is a packet with op-code GET, containing a Key.
+If the remote has the dat, the remote should reply with a message with op-code PUT, containing the data.
 A node may request the same dat from many peers simultaneously.
 This is up to the application to optimise, although the reference implementation should be pretty good.

 DAT Selection by Mass